 NPS or the National Pension Scheme was launched in India on May 1, 2009.
 It is a scheme which enhances social security in our country and its aim is to provide social security after retirement.

-Before the launch, in India we had a Defined Benefit Plan.
-As the name suggests one would get certain pension fixed for whole of his life.
-This means the post-retirement proceeds were fixed and if there is a shortfall in this corpus, Government would make good.
+Before the launch, in India, we had a Defined Benefit Plan.
+As the name suggests one would get certain pension fixed for the whole of his life.
+This means the post-retirement proceeds were fixed and if there is a shortfall in this corpus, the Government would make good.

 In India also, the charm of being a government servant is the Pension that you get in your retirement years.
 So to reduce the burden on its expenses the NPS was introduced by the exchequer.
-Around 8 Crore investors are estimated to be eligible to join this scheme.
+Around 8-10 Crore investors are estimated to be eligible to join this scheme.

 Pension Fund Regulatory and Development Authority (PFRDA) is the regulator for the NPS.
-PFRDA was established by the Government of india on 23 August 2003 to promote old age income security by establishing, developing and regulating pension funds.
+PFRDA was established by the Government of India on 23 August 2003 to promote old age income security by establishing, developing and regulating pension funds.

-Withdraw-able Account: A tier 2 account is available to only who are existing subscriber of the tier 1 account.
+Withdraw-able Account: A tier 2 account is available to only who is an existing subscriber of the tier 1 account.
 The unique selling point of the tier 2 account is that money contributed into this account can be freely withdrawn as and when the subscriber wishes except for minimum balance that needs to be maintained at the end of each financial year.

-The NPS levies an investment charges of .00009% of the asset under management.
+The NPS levies an investment charge of .01% of the asset under management.
 Initial charges of account opening would be around Rs 350.
-These charges are bound to come once the investor base increases.
-Also recently it has been announced that Government would credit Rs 1000 to every new account which is opened.
-In other words it would compensate the joining fees charged by the CRA.Must Read Insurance is an Expense or Investment Penny wise consumer – Pound foolish Investor
+These charges are bound to come once the investor base increases.Must Read The 3 Stages of Retirement Penny wise consumer – Pound foolish Investor

 The Pension Fund Managers